This article provides a practical explanation of Big Data. After reading, you’ll understand the basics of this powerful innovation tool.

 What is Big Data?

-Big Data is so big and complex that conventional technologies, skills, and data analyses techniques are no longer sufficient.
+BD is so big and complex that conventional technologies, skills, and data analyses techniques are no longer sufficient.
 For this reason, it uses technologies and initiatives that allow for these new possibilities.
-Big Data must meet several requirements.
+BD must meet several requirements.
 These can be remembered by the so-called three V’s.

 The Internet of Things (IoT) and Big Data